Editorial Standards

 Add the K‑1s the partnership must issue plus every S‑corp shareholder K‑1 counted in Part II.
 Enter that total on Schedule B‑2 Part III, then carry it to the elect‑out question in Schedule B of Form 1065.
 If the total exceeds 100, you must answer No and remain within the centralized regime for that year.

-Remember, a valid election is made only on a timely filed return, including extensions.
+Remember, a valid election is made only on a timely filed return, including extensions, and it is valid only for that tax year, you must reaffirm by attaching a new Schedule B‑2 to each year's timely filed Form 1065 or the partnership defaults back into the centralized regime.
 If you discover an error after filing, you generally cannot create a late election on an amended return unless the IRS grants specific relief.
 File Form 7004 by the original due date if you need time to validate counts.

 Indicating the Election on Form 1065

 On Schedule B of Form 1065, answer Yes to the elect‑out question for section 6221(b), then enter the total partner count from Schedule B‑2 Part III.
 Attach the completed Schedule B‑2 to the e‑file package.
 The exact question number on Schedule B can change by year, so follow the current year instructions.
-For 2024 instructions, the elect‑out question appears as Question 33.
+On the 2025 Form 1065 instructions, the elect‑out question appears as Schedule B, Question 33.

 If you do not attach Schedule B‑2, or if your entries show an ineligible partner or a count over 100, you remain under the BBA regime by default, where adjustments and any imputed underpayment are typically handled at the partnership level.